-Current Bids:
+Current Projects:

-- Opportunities to bring forward the delivery of 30 homes and new library with grant funding for the demolition of some existing buildings to support the viability of the future development being explored - Funding grant submitted to deliver the environmental assessments and detailed plans for planning permission and potential construction and installation of a jetty - Applications submitted for the detailed plans and agreements for transport hubs before opportunities to bid for the delivery in the future.
+- Opportunities to bring forward the delivery of 30 homes and a new library and community hub with grant funding, following the demolition of buildings, to support future development being explored. - Transport hub opportunities to bid for future delivery in Torpoint and the Rame Peninsula.